Talk to Trip Expert

 This jarring terrain requires trekkers to be very careful.
 The rocky paths to the Base Camp and the steep ascents and descents have a glacier moraine that is very harsh on the knees.
 Despite the jarring and rapidly changing terrain, the trek can be very beautiful.

 Altitude is a big challenge that comes with the Everest Base Camp trek.
 As the trekkers move higher, the air becomes thinner, and the oxygen levels decrease.
-The levels become almost half of that of sea level by the Base Camp.
+The levels become almost half of that at sea level by the Base Camp.

 Such symptoms can include dizziness, nausea, fatigue, and headaches; they occur due to a combination of pressure and elevation changes.
 There is a limit to how much the body can adapt to high altitudes.
 The onset of some symptoms can indicate how close the body is to a breaking point.
 Trekkers must monitor these symptoms and take caution to ascend more progressively with a greater consideration for challenge and time.